-- Replication by the Portfolio Management Team of the Index based on the Index rules.
-Those also contain the requirements related to Norm-based research and Controversial sector involvement screenings (tobacco, fossil fuels, thermal coal mining, gambling, oil sands, civilian firearms, military equipment and services, and nuclear power), as coded in the Bloomberg Compliance Manager system.
+- Replication by the Portfolio Management Team of the Index based on the Index rules), as coded in the Bloomberg Compliance Manager system.
 The Index components are periodically rebalanced by the Index provider. - Reporting of any breaches of the Index rules by the Legal and Compliance Team, in line with VanEck's policies and procedures, which are established to assess the alignment of the funds' investments with the Index and to undertake recovery measures where necessary. - Periodic confirmation on ESG integration by the Index provider as part of the regular due diligence. - Establishment of an ESG Committee which periodically reviews the compliance of the Fund's characteristics with the current regulation and which goal is to establish, maintain and further develop and monitor ESG strategies offered by VanEck.
 The ESG Committee is composed by the managing directors and at least one member of each department. - Appointment of a proxy voting specialist Glass Lewis Europe Limited- to exercise voting rights for all equity funds also on ESG factors.
-VanEck is periodically informed by the service provider on the voting activities.
+VanEck is periodically informed by the service provider on the voting activities. - Appointment of a third-party engagement specialist Glass Lewis Europe Limited for the passive equity funds managed by VanEck Asset Management B.V.
+The engagement provider determines the engagement approach in accordance with its engagement policy and based on its engagements' priorities.